Wolfram Language Paclet Repository

 • MeijerGForm

-The functions contained in this paclet represent implementations of techniques that we will refer to collectively as Mellin-Barnes based calculus.
+The functionality contained in this paclet represents an implementation of techniques that we will refer to collectively as Mellin-Barnes-based calculus.
 By representing elementary and special functions uniformly as special cases of the functions

 MeijerG